|Fee||Full-Time Student |

 The Technology Fee funds a variety of technology networking and access services for students including e-mail accounts, computer labs, Internet access and technical support.
 All students pay the Technology Fee, except for study abroad students from other SUNY schools who have paid this fee at their home campus.

 All enrolled students (undergraduate and graduate) will be charged a $5 per semester transcript fee.
 All current and former students will receive unlimited official transcripts as a lifetime service.
-Refer to the Registrar's website for detailed information on how to request an official college transcript.
+Refer to the Student Registration and Records Services website for detailed information on how to request an official college transcript.

 The New Student Fee funds programs and services for new undergraduate students as they transition to SUNY Cortland.
 These include the student ID Card, orientation program, Student Planner and events and activities throughout the first few weeks of each semester.
 The New Student Fee is a one-time fee paid at the start of a student's first semester.